 Performed due diligence reviews and advised an animal health company regarding intellectual property rights in connection with financing and acquisition transactions.

-Prepared patent applications relating to chemical extraction and purification processes for a company dealing with commodity minerals and metals.
+Developed patent portfolio strategy and prepared patent applications relating to chemical extraction and purification processes for a company dealing with commodity minerals and metals.